- Regular Council Meetings - 1st and 3rd Tuesday of each month at 6:30 p.m.

 Elections & Terms of Office

 Elections for Council positions can be held either on the May or November general election dates.
-At the general election in May 2021, the mayor and the two at large positions, Position 1 and Position 2, shall be placed on the ballot for election for a one-year term.
-At the general election in May 2022, the mayor and six council members, including two at large council members and four council members elected by districts shall be placed on the ballot for election to a two-year term.
+At the general election in May 2022, the mayor and six council members, including two at large council members and four council members elected by districts were placed on the ballot for election to a two-year term.
 No elected official shall serve for more than a combined total of five consecutive terms on the City Council or in the position of Mayor.
 For more information on elections and terms of office, please see the City Charter.